Galien week of innovation

 John M. O’Brien

-President and Chief Executive Officer, National Pharmaceutical Council
+President & Chief Executive Officer, National Pharmaceutical Council

 BACKGROUND AND TOPICS FOR DISCUSSION: